-When caring for a client who is living with a stoma, you may need to help them empty and change the stoma appliance.
+When caring for someone who is living with a stoma, you may need to help them empty and change the stoma appliance.
 It is also crucial to be able to identify any red flags that require escalation of care.

 Monitoring the Stoma